Get the Accountability + support you need to help your creative practice FLOURISH

 In advance of each Follow-through Session you’ll need to spend a minimum of 15 minutes filling out your journal/workbook in a thoughtful manner in order to be prepared.
-For the duration of the program, participants are also encouraged to commit to at least 15 minutes a day of creative practice, most days of the week and must identify three small, self-defined tasks a week to prioritize and do their best to complete.
+As mentioned above, participants are also required to commit to at least 15 minutes a day of creative practice, most days of the week and must identify three small, self-defined tasks a week to prioritize and do their best to complete.
 Weekly check-ins and participation in a private Facebook group are also mandatory.

-In addition to your journal/workbook, notepads and pens will be provided (though you may wish to bring your own).
+In addition to your journal, notepads and pens can be provided (though you may wish to bring your own).
 Unless you have a special need, laptops are discouraged.

 Once you've been accepted in the program, a 50% deposit + your membership (if you're not already a member) is required within 48 hours to hold your spot.
 The remaining payment will be due by the time the program commences.

-Alternately, you may make arrangements to pay in two installments of $215.
+Alternately, if you are underwaged, you may make arrangements to pay in two or three installments.
 Email money transfers are preferred but PayPal payments via debit or credit are also accepted.

 If finances are a barrier for you, please still apply and indicate on your application form that you would need financial assistance.
 The amount of financial assistance available fluctuates (thanks in part to our Patron Members).
 Please note that if you own real estate, are able to go on a vacation, or have a household income that falls in the middle class range or higher, we’re not likely to consider you eligible for financial assistance.
 We want to help folks who truly are underwaged and don’t have as much privilege as others.

 Refund + Cancellation Policies

-Students may receive a full refund up to five days in advance of the commencement of the program.
+Students may receive a full refund up to ten days in advance of the commencement of the program.
 No refund will be provided after that date, unless the program is cancelled.

 If, five days in advance of the commencement of the program, the number of registered participants is six or fewer the program may be cancelled, in which case participants would be notified and refunded immediately.